-Reflection - Meditation - Ill-temper - Sulkiness - Determination, The act of frowning - Reflection with an effort, or with the perception of something difficult or disagreeable.-Abstracted meditation - III-temper - Moroseness - Obstinacy - Sulkiness and pouting - Decision or determination - The firm elosure of the mouth.
-The corregators, by their contraction, lower the eyebows and bring them together, producing vortical furrows on the forehead-that is, a frown.
-Sir C. Bell, who erroneously thought that the corrugator was peculiar to man, ranks it as "the most remarkable " muscle of the human face.
-It knits the cycbrows with " an energoit effort, which maccountably, but irre-" sistibly, conveys the idea of mind."
-Or, as he elsewhere asys, "when the eyebrows are knit, energy of " mind is apprent, and there is the mingling of thought " and enotion with the savage and brutal rage of the " mere animal."
-There is much truth in these remarks, Antomy of Expression, 'pp. 157, 120.
-It is not surprising that be corrugators abulk have become much more developed in man than in the anthropoid apeer; for they are brought into fneesmather and the strengthened and modified by the inherited effects of use.
-We have seen how important a part they phys, together with the orbicalises, in protecting the eyes from being too much grapped with blood during on an a forsibly are possible, to see whether from blood by a blood and a forsibly are possible, to see whether from blood prime by a bloog, the corrugator contract.
-With aways or other musy these heads are lowered, the events are contract.
-See the second prime bar and the second prime of the second prime bar and prime.
-The second prime bar and prime bar 222 CHAP, IX.
+Reflection - Meditation - Ill-temper - Sulkiness - Determination.

+The act of frowning-Reflection with an effort, or with the perception of something difficult or disagreeable - Abstracted meditation-Ill-temper - Moroseness - Obstinacy - Sulkiness and pouting-Decision or determination-The firm closure of the mouth.

+THE corrugators, by their contraction, lower the eyebrows and bring them together, producing vertical furrows on the forehead-that is, a frown.
+Sir C. Bell, who erroneously thought that the corrugator was peculiar to man, ranks it as "the most remarkable "muscle of the human face.
+It knits the eyebrows "with an energetic effort, which unaccountably, but "irresistibly, conveys the idea of mind."
+Or, as he elsewhere says, "when the eyebrows are knit, energy of "mind is apparent, and there is the mingling of thought " and emotion with the savage and brutal rage of the "mere animal."1 There is much truth in these remarks,

+1 'Anatomy of Expression,' pp. 137, 139.
+It is not surprising that the corrugators should have become much more developed in man than in the anthropoid apes; for they are brought into incessant action by him under various circumstances, and will have been strengthened and modified by the inherited effects of use.
+We have seen how important a part they play, together with the orbiculars, in protecting the eyes from being too much gorged with blood during violent expiratory movements.
+When the eyes are closed as quickly and as forcibly as possible, to save them from being injured by a blow, the corrugators contract.
+With savages or other men whose heads are but hardly the whole truth.
+Dr. Duchenne has called the corrugator the muscle of reflection;2 but this name, without some limitation, cannot be considered as quite correct.